algorithm-helper/algorithm-helper/content/categories/data-structures/lists/queue.md

-A queue is a linear data structure in which elements are inserted and removed in first-in-first-out (FIFO) procedure, and can be implemented using a linked list or a vector/dynamically resizing array.
-The operation `enqueue` adds an element to the back of the queue, the operation `dequeue` removes the front-most element of the stack, and the operation `peek` returns the front-most element's `item`, without removing it from the queue.
+A queue is a linear data structure in which elements are inserted and removed in first-in-first-out (FIFO) procedure, and can be implemented using a linked list or a dynamic array.
+The operation `enqueue` adds an element to the back of the queue, the operation `dequeue` removes the front-most element of the queue, and the operation `peek` returns the front-most element's `item`, without removing it from the queue.
 Since it is FIFO, if we `enqueue` two elements, we cannot retrieve the second one before dequeuing out the first one.

 ### Visualization